adamfdnb/course-mlzoomcamp2023/Midterm project/README.md

 #### This repository contains a midterm project conducted as part of the [Machine Learning Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) online course designed and taught by [Alexey Grigorev](https://github.com/alexeygrigorev) and his team from [DataTalks.Club](https://datatalks.club/).
 This project lasted 2 weeks.
 The idea behind this project is to implement everything we learned in the last 6 weeks of classes.

 ## Contents:
-1. Problem & Goal description
+1. problem & Goal description
-2. information about the dataset
+2. about the dataset
-3. approach to solving the problem
+3. problem solving approach
 	3.1 EDA to understand the dataset
 	3.2 Training the model
 	3.3 Implementing the model in the cloud